jkobject/scPRINT/README.md

 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 Read the [training runs](https://wandb.ai/ml4ig/scprint_scale/reports/scPRINT-trainings--Vmlldzo4ODIxMjgx?accessToken=80metwx7b08hhourotpskdyaxiflq700xzmzymr6scvkp69agybt79l341tv68hp) document to know more about how pre-training was performed and the its behavior.

+code coverage is not right as I am using the command line interface for now. >50% of the code is covered by my current unit test.

 Acknowledgement:
 [python template](https://github.com/rochacbruno/python-project-template)